awslabs/data-on-eks/website/docs/blueprints/ai-ml/bionemo.md

 ```bash
 kubectl get pods -A
 ```
-Make sure mpi-operator, training-operator, nvidia-device-plungin and fsx-csi-controller pods are running and healthy.
+Make sure training-operator, nvidia-device-plugin and fsx-csi-controller pods are running and healthy.

 #### Run bionemo jobs